 Participants often ask if they can put cards in more than one place, especially when there is not one clear home for a card.
 I always allow them to do so.
 It gives me useful information about content that may cross categories.

 6. What do I do with all this data?

 Ah, that is the big question.
 Spend some time just looking for patterns and “interesting” things in the data.
 Then dig a bit deeper and look at similarities and differences.
 You may not get one perfect answer, but you'll always learn interesting things for your project.

 7. I don't remember my university statistics.
 How do I analyze all this?

 If you don't know how to do statistics, that's okay.
 Don't try!
 There are ways to analyze data without statistics–exploring it, looking for patterns, identifying similarities and differences.
 And you'll learn more than if you plugged it into a statistics tool and got an answer.
 But make sure you don't collect more information than you need, or this will be impossible to do.
 See Chapters 9 and 10 for information on how to analyze with and without statistics.

-Another great resource is Donna's book, Card Sorting – Designing Usable Categories.
+Donna's book, Card Sorting – Designing Usable Categories is a great resource.
 You'll find great examples and detailed explanations to many situations and issues that come up with card sorting.
 Find out more about her answers to these questions and other card sorting related issues in the book.